 Even though it’s possible to create do-it-yourself online trusts and wills, it’s not something you want to be cobbled together from various sources on the web.
 Instead, there are online services dedicated to providing assistance in the preparation of trusts and wills.

-One of the best examples is Trust & Will.
+One of the best examples is Trust & Will, which offers easy-to-use estate planning online.
 Unlike a lot of online legal document sources, they don’t offer assistance with many different kinds of documents.
-Instead, they focus entirely on trusts and wills.
-If you’re going to prepare documents as complex and specific as trusts and wills, you’ll need the assistance of a company that specializes in that niche.
+Instead, they focus entirely on trusts, wills, deed transfers and probate support.
+If you’re going to prepare documents as complex and specific as trusts and wills, you’ll need the assistance of a company that specializes in that niche instead of dozens of offerings.

 They’ll provide you with all the necessary legal forms which are designed specifically for the laws within your state of residence.
 Armed with those documents, you’ll simply enter your personal information in a series of input screens, and the documents will be prepared for you.
 What’s more, those documents have been provided by experienced estate planning attorneys.
 In fact, certain documents will be reviewed by experts from Trust & Will before they’re finalized.

-One of the benefits that makes Trust & Will stand out from the competition is that you can make unlimited changes to your documents as your personal circumstances and finances change.
+One of the benefits that makes Trust & Will stand out from the competition is that you can make unlimited changes to your documents as your personal circumstances and finances change with a subscription.

 Are online trusts and wills legal?